adonisjs/v6-docs/content/docs/views-and-templates/introduction.md

+---
+summary: Available options for rendering views and templates in AdonisJS
+---

 # Views and Templates

 AdonisJS is an excellent fit for creating traditional server-rendered applications in Node.js.
 If you enjoy the simplicity of using a backend template engine that outputs HTML without any overhead of Virtual DOM and build tools, then this guide is for you.